laneboysrc/hk310-expansion/expansion-protocol.rst

 ===============================================================================

 The PIC microcontroller we intend to use as decoder has a built-in RC oscillator that is factory tuned to +/-1%.
-While this is quite low, it is still not good enough for our application (1% of 12 bits in our data channel is 40 values, which is way more than 4 bits we want to achieve).
+While this is quite precise, it is still not good enough for our application (1% of 12 bits in our data channel causes an error of 40, more than 5 bits!).

 There are different solutions that can be applied to resolve this issue:

-- Use the crystal oscillator present in the receiver
+- Tap into the crystal oscillator present in the receiver
 - Use a separate crystal oscillator
 - Calibrate the RC oscillator